pournasserian/FluentCMS.Core/src/DataSeeding/memory-bank/activeContext.md

 ## Current Work Focus

 ### Primary Objective
-**MULTI-DATABASE IMPLEMENTATION COMPLETE** ✅ - The FluentCMS.DataSeeding library has been successfully implemented from specification to working code with full SQLite and MongoDB implementations and ASP.NET Core integration.
+**MULTI-DATABASE IMPLEMENTATION COMPLETE** ✅ - The FluentCMS.DataSeeding library has been successfully implemented from specification to working code with full SQLite, MongoDB, and SQL Server implementations and ASP.NET Core integration.

 ### Immediate Status
-**COMPLETED PHASE**: Full production-ready library with multi-database support
+**COMPLETED PHASE**: Full production-ready library with comprehensive multi-database support
-- **Status**: Implementation finished and validated with MongoDB extension
+- **Status**: Implementation finished and validated with SQL Server extension completion
-- **Build Status**: ✅ Clean compilation with no errors across all projects
+- **Build Status**: ✅ Clean compilation with no errors across all projects (minor warnings only)
-- **Functionality**: All core features operational for both SQLite and MongoDB
+- **Functionality**: All core features operational for SQLite, MongoDB, and SQL Server
-- **Integration**: Complete ASP.NET Core hosted service integration for both databases
+- **Integration**: Complete ASP.NET Core hosted service integration for all three databases
 - **Next Steps**: Ready for production usage, testing, and potential future database engines

 ## Recent Changes & Final Implementation